satb/pronto-proto/README.md

 # pronto-proto

 A quick bootstrap/scss prototyping tool to try out different designs and see which one best fits your needs.
+Supports live reload via live-server so change your files and see the results in the browser instantly.

 1. Live-server
 2. Bootstrap 4